 Using Bayesian probability terminology, the above equation can be written as:

-This algorithm is used in text classification, i.e., sentiment analysis, document categorization, spam filtering, and news classification.
-This algorithm performs well if the input data are categorized into predefined groups.
+This artificial intelligence algorithm is used in text classification, i.e., sentiment analysis, document categorization, spam filtering, and news classification.
+This machine learning technique performs well if the input data are categorized into predefined groups.
 Also, it requires less data than logistic regression.
-It outperforms in various domain.
+It outperforms in various domains.

 2. Support Vector Machine

 Support Vector Machine (SVM) is one of the most extensively used supervised machine learning algorithms in the field of text classification.
 This method is also used for regression.
 It can also be referred to as Support Vector Networks.

 Cortes & Vapnik developed this method for binary classification.
 The supervised learning model is the machine learning approach that infers the output from the labeled training data.